0Mansur0/Tracking/README.md

     - quering the database to store the data

 ## The database
 The main database is for typing tests.
-It's scheme is in the typing/scheme.sql
+It's scheme is in the typing/scheme.sql.
+Another database, currently in development, is about people.
+Scheme in control/scheme.sql